thijoubert/chulapa/collections/_posts/2021-07-19-PowerPlatform-TenantIsolation.md

 A user could indeed create a connection to business data in a Power Automate flow running in his personal environment.
 To note:
 - The **connection (and therefore the organization's data) can be exploited from an unsecured context** (network, terminal, etc.).
 - The organization's Power Platform **data policies do not apply** to the flow's execution environment.
-- The organization can **identify connections, but with will not have any visibility** into the flow and therefore the use of the data.
+- The organization can **identify connections, but will not have any visibility** into the flow and therefore the use of the data.
 - The organization will be able to **delete connections for a user, as long as it knows which connections to delete**.
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}